denoland/dotland/README.md

 This is written in React / TailwindCSS / Vercel / CloudFlare Workers.
 Not in Deno.
 Ideally this could be ported to Deno at some point but we are in need of a new website and dogfooding takes too long.
-We hope to see this code ported to Deno with minimal developer flow interrupted (in particular, we need the ability to listen for FS events and reload the web server).
+We hope to see this code ported to Deno with minimal interruption indeveloper flow  (in particular, we need the ability to listen for FS events and reload the web server).

 ## Image License